Combining Multi-Fidelity Modelling and Asynchronous Batch Bayesian Optimization: Bayesian Optimization

 \cite{kandasamy2019multi} propose one of the most intuitive and simplest methods.
 They show that by making the right assumptions, you are able to use independent Gaussian Processes for each fidelity and still transfer information effectively by using Upper Confidence Bounds (UCB).
 The UCB acquisition function, for a Gaussian Process posterior with mean function, $\mu_t(\cdot)$, and variance function $\sigma_t^2(x)$ is given by:

+In this equation, $\mu_t(x)$ represents our \textit{belief} of how the function looks like.
+We then add $\beta_t^{1/2}\sigma_t(x)$, which represents the uncertainty in our model, to generate an upper confidence bound of the black-box function.
 Here, $\beta_t > 0$ is a hyper-parameter that balances how much we value the uncertainty when deciding which point to choose next.
 A large value represents being optimistic about areas where we are uncertain and will naturally lead to more exploration and reduced exploitation.
 In practice, $\beta_t$ is usually chosen as an increasing logarithmic function which allows us to have theoretical guarantees.

 Assume that there are $M$ different fidelities, and we are interested in optimizing the highest fidelity, $f^{(M)} := f$.
 The key assumption is that there is a decreasing \textit{known} maximum bias among the fidelities, such that: